lightning/bolts/04-onion-routing.md

         - MUST set `keysend_payment_preimage` to randomly generated unique bytes.
         - MUST set `update_add_htlc.payment_hash` to match the SHA256 hash of `keysend_payment_preimage`.
+        - if the `payment_onion_invreq` feature is set in the invoice:
+          - MUST or MAY set `invoice_request` to the BOLT 12 invoice request corresponding to this HTLC, based on whether `payment_onion_invreq` is optional or compulsory
       - otherwise:
         - MUST NOT set `keysend_payment_preimage`.
     - MUST NOT include any other tlv field.